core-wg/resource-directory/draft-ietf-core-resource-directory.md

     parameter is 63 bytes.

   d :=
   : Domain (optional).
 The domain to which this endpoint belongs.
-This parameter
+The maximum
-    SHOULD be less than 63 bytes.
-Optional.
+    length of this parameter is 63 bytes.
 When this parameter is elided, the RD MAY associate the endpoint with a configured default domain.
 The domain value is needed to export the endpoint to DNS-SD (see {{dns-sd}}).

   et :=
   : Endpoint Type (optional).
 The semantic type of the endpoint.
 This parameter
     SHOULD be less than 63 bytes.
-Optional.

   lt :=
   : Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 60-4294967295.